razee-io/Razee/README.md

 - Your cluster must have at least two worker nodes.
 - Your cluster must be set up with public network access.

-## Creating a cluster inventory and visualize deployment information with RazeeDash
+## Creating a cluster inventory and visualizing deployment information with RazeeDash

 ### Installing RazeeDash

 1. Install the RazeeDash components in your cluster.
 To store data that is sent to the RazeeDash API, you must set up a MongoDB instance.
 You can choose to set up RazeeDash and a single MongoDB instance by using the provided `resource.yaml` file or to set up RazeeDash with an existing MongoDB instance that runs in your cluster. **Note**: If you already have a running instance of RazeeDash in one of your clusters, and instead want to just add another cluster to your inventory list, you can skip this step and continue with installing the Watchkeeper component in your cluster.

     - **To install RazeeDash and a single MongoDB instance**: